MoigeMatino/fastapi-htmx-todo-spa/README.md

 # FastAPI + HTMX Todo App

 A simple Todo application built with FastAPI, HTMX, and Jinja2 templates.
 This app allows users to create, update, toggle, and delete todo items.
-It also incorporates modern styling for a simple, clean and visually appealing user interface.
+It also incorporates modern styling for a simple, clean, and visually appealing user interface.

 ## Table of Contents